Experimental Design, Profiling, and Performance/Energy Optimization

 - Artists (Lines, markers, text, patches, etc.)

-• Data is plotted using axis-level functions like ax.plot, ax.histogram
+• Data is plotted using axes-level functions like ax.plot, ax.histogram

 • Customization occurs at both the Figure and Axes levels